History of Rolling Loud in Timeline

 Rolling Loud

 Rolling Loud is a major international hip hop music festival, founded in 2015.
-It has expanded to multiple continents, including Asia, North America, South America, Europe, and Australia.
-Described as one of the largest festivals globally by Complex, and "the be-all of hip-hop festivals" by Billboard, it attracted approximately 210,000 attendees to its Miami event in 2019.
+It has expanded to multiple continents, including Asia, North America, South America, Europe and Australia.
+It has been described by Complex as "one of the biggest festivals in the world" and by Billboard as "the be-all of hip-hop festivals."
+The Miami event drew approximately 210,000 attendees in 2019.

-In 2010, Matt Zingler and Tariq Cherif started organizing professional live music events with an after-party headlined by Rick Ross.
+In 2010, Matt Zingler and Tariq Cherif began hosting professional live music events, starting with an after-party headlined by Rick Ross.

 February 2015: First Rolling Loud Festival

-In February 2015, the first Rolling Loud festival took place in Miami, Florida, featuring artists like Schoolboy Q and Juicy J. The one-day event was held at Soho Studios.
+In February 2015, the first Rolling Loud festival took place in Miami, featuring artists such as Schoolboy Q, Juicy J, Currensy, and Action Bronson.
+The one-day event was held at Soho Studios in Wynwood, which temporarily flooded due to rain.

-In 2016, Rolling Loud was held at the larger Mana Wynwood convention center, with Ty Dolla $ign, Young Thug, and Future headlining.
+In 2016, Rolling Loud was held at the larger Mana Wynwood convention center and featured Ty Dolla $ign, Young Thug, and Future as the headlining acts.

 2017: Lil Uzi Vert Stage Dive